 Full briefing available in English, French, Italian, and Polish.

-Condensed briefing available in English and Montenegrin.
+Condensed briefing available in English, Montenegrin, and Croatian.

 The Farm to Fork Strategy presents a great opportunity to profoundly reshape our relation to food and design food waste, hazardous chemicals and overpackaging out of our food system.
 Addressing such issues specifically requires a holistic vision leading to coordinated actions all along the food supply chain.
 Read Zero Waste Europe’s feedback on the new Farm to Fork Strategy Roadmap.